 For those using ndOffice, there will be two Echo folders - one for ndOffice and the other for the traditional ActiveX functions.
 Each folder has its own purpose and function.
 This article describes each and how they interact with each other.

-The purpose of the ndOffice echo is to have a location where documents, which are identical in both locations, will be able to open from disk much faster than from the web.
+The purpose of the ndOffice echo is to have a location where documents, which are identical to an online document, will open from disk much faster than from the web.
 In other words, if a local copy exists for the document you wish to open (and the two copies are identical), the local copy will be opened rather than downloading the entire document again.
 This only applies to documents opened through ndOffice (not other apps such as Adobe or WordPerfect).

 The purpose of the ActiveX echo folder is to be a bridge between the desktop (local) environment and the web, where normally there would be no communication.
 It also serves the above purpose for non-ndOffice apps (such as Adobe or WordPerfect).

 The retention date set under Settings > Workstation Settings applies to both Echo folders.
 But, the location specified under Workstation Settings only applies to the ActiveX echo folder.

 For technical reasons these two echo folders cannot use the same location.